coedv-hub/MCOA/README.md

 ### Prerequisites
 - MATLAB
--
 ### Running the Experiments

 #### 3D UAV Path Planning
 1. Navigate to the `UAV_Experiments` folder.
 2. Open MATLAB and run the `main.m` file:
-3.The results will be displayed in the MATLAB command window and saved in the `UAV_Experiments/Results` folder.
+3. The results will be displayed in the MATLAB command window and saved in the `UAV_Experiments/Results` folder.